BoltyTheDog/MF_Project_2025/README.md

 # CFD Simulation Collection

 This repository contains two Computational Fluid Dynamics (CFD) simulation projects using different numerical methods.
+Each has a README.md for the instructions and use.

 ## Projects